Plushoe/webhook-test-aa/README.md

 12: Changed back to urlencoded... again again
 13: Changed repo url in jenkins to end in .git
 14: Deleted and readded the jenkins job.
 Same name and configuration.
+15: Build showed up in Jenkins, but failed with the same error code as in test #7